 Graze Max is a blend of brassicas- Tillage Radish and Greenland fodder rape.
 Tillage Radish provides the first flush of highly palatable quick feed during summer, allowing the fodder rape to mature and provide mid-late season feed into the autumn..

-Deep Till Winter Max is a mix of Tillage Radish, Rootmax ryegrass, ryecorn, triticale and oats.
+Deep Till Winter Max is a mix of Tillage Radish, Rootmax ryegrass, grazing cereals and legumes.

-The ryecorn, triticale and oats boost species diversity and biomass production of the mix- giving excellent fodder options and weed competition during winter.
+The grazing cereals (ryecorn/triticale/oats dependant on availability) and legumes boost species diversity and biomass production of the mix- giving excellent fodder options and weed competition during winter.

 Global Sunn is a summer active, leguminous species, used in America as a broadleaved summer cover crop.
 The species should grow over 1m during summer, providing grazeable biomass or conserved fodder, and fixing N. This species can also be green/brown manured and is suitable sown on its own or in a mix.
 Grazing by livestock is advised after consultation with your agronomist.